pvanny1124/YelpCamp-v15/readme.md

-v14 YelpCamp
+v15 YelpCamp

 new features:

--added location field in the "add a new campground" form -added locaton field in the "edit" form
--added google maps box to display this location on the map under info sections in the "show" page
+-added MomentJS to show time from when a user posted a campground or a comment -added admin roles
+-added admin code field to sign up form
+-added isAdmin parameter to UserSchema to check admin role -added ability for an admin to edit/delete any campground or comment